joy-prime/joy-types/README.md

 (old "Creates a map that can be passed to `new` to exactly reproduce `this`."
  (! [this (! v Value)] :joy.core/Map))
 ```

-When a class specifies a representation, this completely defines values of the class: it is fine
-to create members of the class by creating a map with the specified keys.
-However, a parent class
-representation is presumed to only partially define representations of subclasses.
-If a subclass also
-defines a representation, its keys must be a superset of (including possibly the same as) the keys of
-the parent class.
-If a subclass does not define a representation, then a map containing a parent class'
-represent keys cannot be presumed a valid instance of the subclass.

-When neither a class nor any of its superclasses specify a representation, values of the class are
-opaque to Joy' code.
-All Joy' operations on values of the class must be implemented using methods of
-interfaces defined by the class or its superclasses.
-All Joy' construction of values of the class must
-be done through methods of interfaces defined by the class' type class.

-Some opaque Joy' values are implemented in Clojure or Java.
-This includes values defined in `joy.core`,
-which are considered "primitive" Joy' values.
-Clojure interoperability provides additional constructors
-and operators for such values.

-Every Joy' value can be represented in [EDN](https://github.com/edn-format/edn) (Clojure's Extensible Data Notation)
-as a map with two keys:

-* `:joy.core/class` the keyword that identifies the value's class
-* `:joy.core/new-map` the map (possibly returned by `old`) to be passed to `new` to reproduce the value

-Every built-in EDN element represents a primitive Joy' value.